Last reviewed on 11th October 2023 by Martin Alexander (Mortgage Advisor)

-A Help to Buy mortgage may enable you to buy a home with some pretty good perks, but what does it all mean if you have bad credit?
+A Help to Buy mortgage can enable you to buy a home with some pretty good perks, but what does it all mean if you have bad credit?

-Can you get a Shared Ownership mortgage with bad credit?
+Can I get a Help to Buy mortgage with bad credit?

 - Affordability (income/outgoings)